ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/02-Multiple-Linear-Regression.md

 - Dropping variables
     - Drop the variable that is highly correlated with others
-    - Pick the business interpetable variable (if interpretation and explicability important)
+    - Pick the business interpretable variable (if interpretation and explicability important)

 - Create new variable using the interactions of the older variables
     - Add interaction features, drop original features